REVEL Kulia Race Information

 Start & Finish Areas

-The half marathon begins in the gravel entry off of Route 190 (appoximately 1.75 miles north of Waikoloa Rd.) in Waimea.
-The full marathon begins an additional 13.1 miles up Old Saddle Rd. near the Ka'Ohe Restoration Area.
+The half marathon begins on Waikoloa Road.
+The full marathon begins an additional 13.1 miles up Old Saddle Rd. near Waikii Ranch.
 Participants will stage in the lot on the West side of Old Saddle Rd.

 Porta-potties, water, basic first aid items, and last-minute instructions will be provided at the starting areas.
 While we will provide gloves and mylar blankets, we highly recommend that you come prepared for cold temperatures at the start line by layering and then shedding your layers to put in your drop bag just before the race begins.

-The finish line is located on Waikoloa Road, just East of Blue Hawaiian Helicopters.
+The finish line is located at the Waikoloa Bowl at Queens' Gardens.
 The finisher's area will be packed with food, massage, vendor booths, and more.

 Timing & Bibs